Your lab notebooks are black holes.

 You've probably seen ELN implementations fail.
 Six months of configuration, scientists forced into rigid templates, adoption that never happens because the system fights how people actually work.
 That's not how this works.

 Start with one team, one assay type.
-Scientists describe their current workflow in plain language.
-AI generates the protocol structure.
+Scientists describe their current workflow to Neil.
+Neil generates the protocol structure.
 They run experiments for a week, refine what doesn't fit, and the protocol evolves.
 No consultants.
 No months of template design.
 Within days, you have a working protocol that captures what matters while letting scientists do their work.

 Expand from there.
 The team that started shares their protocols with the next team.
 Common elements become library protocols.
 Variations become linked protocols that inherit the base structure.
 The ELN grows organically from actual use rather than top-down mandates.